A Time Clock That Works in the Bay

 Why Connecteam Is Best for Time Clock With Scheduling

-Some shops don't just need a clock.
-They need to know who's working tomorrow.
-Connecteam puts the time clock and the schedule in one app, so you build shifts, publish them, and track the hours against them without bouncing between tools.
+Some shops don't just need a clock; they need to know who's working tomorrow.
+Connecteam combines the time clock and schedule in one app, so you can build shifts, publish them, and track hours against them without bouncing between tools.
 Techs see their week, swap shifts, and clock in from the same place, and you get a push notification trail when anything changes.

 Key Features